What Does DEI Stand For?

 Be Pronoun-friendly

-If you want to promote inclusion and equity, a major step is respecting all identities of your employees.
-Consider promoting putting pronouns in areas such as e-mail signatures to make them commonplace.
+Respecting all employees’ identities is a significant step toward promoting inclusion and equity.
+Consider making pronouns commonplace in areas such as e-mail signatures.
 This is a much better approach than singling out your employees who may be trans or non-binary, which would lead to the opposite of inclusion.

 If you aren’t sure about a person’s pronouns, you may respectfully ask them or choose to use non-binary language until you find out organically.